eddielao/FSP/production_readme.md

 ### Attendance Dashboard

 A dashboard shows live updates as students check in.
-Each student that has checked in will be represented by a green dot next to her name and absent student will be represented by a red dot.
+Each student that has checked in will be represented by a green dot next to her name (or a circle around her profile picture) and absent student will be represented by a red dot or circle similarly.

 ### Search